The health benefits of drinking coffee are pretty impressive.

 However, coffee also contains a potentially harmful chemical called acrylamide.

-The chemical acrylamide (or acrylic amide) is a white, odourless, crystal compound.
+The chemical acrylamide, or acrylic amide, is a white, odorless, crystal compound.
 It has the chemical formula C3H5NO.

-In 2002, Swedish scientists also discovered it in a wide range of foods, including baked goods and coffee (16).
+In 2002, Swedish scientists also discovered the compound in a wide range of foods, including baked goods and coffee (

-What we do know is that when coffee beans are roasted, acrylamide is formed.
-There's no way to remove acrylamide from coffee, so when you drink it, you're exposing yourself to the chemical (19).
+What is known is that when coffee beans are roasted, acrylamide is formed.
+There’s no way to remove it from coffee, so when you drink it, you’re exposing yourself to the chemical (

 Acrylamide can definitely be harmful.